 The reference trajectory is calculated as the linear trajectory between the regional demand at the start and end of the DI.
 Demand at a dispatch interval boundary is calculated by using NEMDE data representing:

-- a) generation targets for scheduled generating units and semi-scheduled generating units;
+- a) generation targets for scheduled generating units, scheduled bidirectional units and semischeduled generating units;

 - b) interconnector flow targets; and

 - c) scheduled losses for interconnectors.

 Table 4 Non-linearity of demand (DG) per region